liverecord/liverecord/docs/README.md

 ## Getting Started

-There is 2 options of setup:
+There are 2 options of setup:
  - simple and quick start using Docker
  - advanced